-Hematite is the most widespread Iron mineral.
-It is an Iron Oxide, also known as Specular Hematite or Specularite and also as a brown earthy red mass known as Red Ocher.
+It is also known as Specular Hematite or Specularite and also as a brown earthy red mass known as Red Ochre.
 No mater what the form or color of the Hematite, they all have a rust-red streak.

 The majority or red color of rocks in the world is caused by Hematite.
 You will find Hematite in Red Jasper, Sunstone and Tiger Iron.
 It is used for the mass production of Iron and Steel.
 Hematite is an important mineral because of its abundance and high Iron content at 70% Iron.